BobbyZ04/Retail-goods-imager-/README.md

 ![avatar](/user/desktop/docker.png)
 <br/>after setting up the docker container, start the machine we need `$ docker-machine start`
 <br/>start the tensorflow`$ docker run -it tensorflow/tensorflow bash`
-<br/>download jupyter notebook as coding environment.
+<br/>download jupyter notebook as coding environment.`docker run --remove -P jupyter/base-notebook`
+<br/>run tensorflow from jupyter.`docker run -it -p 8888:8888 tensorflow/tensorflow:nightly-py3-jupyter`
+<br/>got http://127.0.0.1:8888/?token=xxx from the docker container, enter into it to run the jupyter for NN algorithms.